Beyond Meat executive charged with biting a man in fight

 According to a police report, Ramsey was angered when another driver inched in front of him in a traffic lane and made contact with the front passenger wheel on Ramsey’s Ford Bronco SUV.

-The police report alleges that Ramsey got out of his vehicle and punched through the back windshield of the other driver’s car.
+The police report states Ramsey got out of his vehicle and punched through the back windshield of the other driver’s car.
 The driver told police that he got out of his car and Ramsey pulled him close and began punching him.
 Ramsey also bit the tip of the other driver’s nose, ripping the flesh, according to the police report.

 The driver and witnesses told police that Ramsey threatened to kill the other man.
 Occupants of both vehicles got out and separated the two men.